- Sheer is defined as a very thin, or extremely steep.

 An example of sheer is turning your car sharply in order to keep from hitting a deer in the road.

-Origin: ME schere, prob. var. of scere, free, exempt < ON skærr, bright, clear, akin to Ger schier: for IE base see shine
+Origin: Middle English schere, probably variant, variety of scere, free, exempt from Old Norse skærr, bright, clear, akin to German schier: for Indo-European base see shine

 intr. & tr.v. sheered, sheer·ing, sheers